 Assistance offered by Seeds of Hope has varied in the organization’s history — from need-based scholarships to grants made directly to schools for technology upgrades or building repairs.
 As the founders of Seeds of Hope intended, all of the assistance provided by Seeds of Hope has helped keep doors open at Catholic schools.
-Seeds of Hope has served more than 14,000 students with more than $24 million in financial assistance since its start in 1996.
+Seeds of Hope has provided more than 25,250 scholarships, totaling more than $47.6 million in financial assistance since its start in 1996.

 Outside of our traditional role of providing tuition assistance and scholarships for children to attend Archdiocese of Denver Catholic Schools, Seeds of Hope is partnering with the Archdiocese of Denver’s Office of Catholic Schools to operate and maintain the Variable Tuition Program (VTP).
 The VTP is one aspect of an ongoing effort to attract new families, grow enrollment and make a transformative Catholic education financially accessible.
 The VTP is a decision-support tool for schools to help calculate what a family can afford to pay for tuition based on the family’s financial position.
 For more information, click here: https://denvercatholicschools.com/tuition/

 Catholic schools have four key factors that set them apart from public schools and help ensure no child falls through the cracks — rigorous academics, faith formation, a nurturing community, and the reinforcement of family values.
 Catholic schools are a necessary and life-saving part of the fabric of the community.